Trams in Freiburg im Breisgau: Future trams

-The VAG is preparing a new supply of trams to be commissioned during 2020 and 2024, which are intended to replace 16 trams (GT8N and GT8K).
+The VAG has ordered another eight Urbos trams, which are expected to be delivered in 2023 and 2024, and are intended to replace the remaining GT8N and GT8K.

 Former and museum trams

 Railcars

 The following rail cars were procured for trams, which are no longer used for regular services.
 Until 1959, the company only had access to two-axle or short four-axle maximum rail cars, and only articulated trams since then.
 Large-scale units were never used in Freiburg, and all previously cancelled units were high-floored.

 The remaining trams are partly used on the Oldtimerlinie 7 operated by Freunde der Freiburger Straßenbahn.
 In the months of May to September, the route between Paduaallee and Stadthalle happened on the first Saturday of the month, and stops at all intermediate stations could be used free of charge.
 Historic trams are stationed in the former southern depot at Urachstraße.

 Sidecars

 Departmental vehicles

 Originally, the departmental trams were numbered up from 200.
 Since 1971, they were numbered from 400 since the GT8 at the time was numbered 200.